crabdul/crabdul.com/src/pages/blog/2021-05-02-typescript-types-or-interfaces.md

 Before digging into why you might want to use one or other, let's quickly discuss the difference between `type` and `interface`.

+## The similarities and differences between types and interfaces

 **Most of the time, an object type can be similarly represented by both a `type` alias and an `interface` alias.**

 ```ts